Suha4321/lending_club/README.md

 <img width="871" alt="Screen Shot 2019-10-31 at 12 34 38 PM" src="https://user-images.githubusercontent.com/11857298/67975871-4f6de800-fbeb-11e9-9a0f-4bf7abb58b95.png">

-Here we see that all that if the data scientist wants to use encoded states, all he/she has to do is join the state ordinal table and the loan table.
+Here we see thatif the data scientist wants to use encoded states, he/she can join the state ordinal table and the loan table.
 If the analyst wants to gather information on the loan, he/she just queries the base table.
 So this way we reduce the number of columns in the performance table and make it easier to run the query for analyst.

 If we need to add a new category to the grade, all we have to do is update the state encode table with a new category